Phylogenomics and species delimitation of Crowned Snakes (Tantilla)

 Our preliminary analyses show that traditional, morphology-based classifications are deeply discordant with patterns of genetic structure.
 In fact, both subspecies- and species-level classifications seem problematic in light of molecular data.
 To resolve the relationships among the snakes in this group, we are using genome-wide sequencing data to test species boundaries and establish a stable, well-supported taxonomy.

 We also place these genetic patterns in a historical context.
-Past sea-level change has repeatedly fragmented the habitats across the southeastern United States, isolating populations of Tantilla for hundreds of thousands to millions of years.
+Pleistocene sea-level fluctuations repeatedly fragmented the habitats across the southeastern United States, which resulted in repeated isolation and range expansion of Tantilla populations.
 Untangling the resulting history—which likely involves introgression and ongoing gene flow—will help explain how the diversity in Tantilla evolved in the region.

 Nuchal patterning was one of the primary characters used to diagnose different taxa within this group.
-We now know that much of the variation in this character does not reflect evolutionary relationships among these snakes, but it is still interesting to visualize.
-At right are photos of snakes I collected across the range of T. relicta to illustrate the variation once used to diagnose these snakes on a preliminary mitochondrial phylogeny.
-There are some surprises here that aren’t evident without tip labels, which we hope to unravel using the aforementioned genome-scale data.
+We now know that evolutionary relationships poorly explain the variation in this character, but it is still interesting to visualize.
+At left are photos of snakes I collected across the range of T. relicta to illustrate the variation once used to diagnose these snakes on a preliminary mitochondrial phylogeny.
+We hope to unravel the taxonomic incongr

 This project has involved countless hours of fieldwork to address sampling gaps across Florida and adjacent states.
-Collecting Tantilla can be difficult, and when there’s little cover to flip, we often resort to digging in the sand.
-It’s a tedious but rewarding process.
-Searching for Tantilla also gives us the opportunity to collect other secretive psammophilic species, like mole skinks (Plestiodon egregius).
+Collecting Tantilla can be difficult, and when there’s little cover (rocks and logs) to flip, we often resort to simply digging in the sand.
+It’s a tedious but rewarding process, and it gives us the opportunity to collect other secretive psammophilic species, like mole skinks (Plestiodon egregius).

 Chinese herpetology